 Before predicting track postings, I explore a key part of passenger frustration: track “announce” times.
 On average, rush hour trains are announced ~10 minutes prior to planned departure.
 If “on time” could be measured by having an announced time prior to departure time, only 3% would be late, seemingly a small number.
 However, this isn’t a good metric for measuring "on time".

 Assume that NJT gives 7 minutes from track announcement to actual train departure from Penn.
 In this case, 20-25% of rush hour trains have not been announced and can be assumed to be late leaving Penn Station (see dotted line).
-Figure 1 below shows that although the average rush hour train is announced 10 minutes before departure, there is a fair amount of trains that aren’t announced.
+The figure below shows that although the average rush hour train is announced 10 minutes before departure, there is a fair amount of trains that aren’t announced.
 Alas, for one of the trains I take, Montclair-Boonton, 20% of trains remain unannounced until 3 minutes before departure.

-Distribution by train line:
+Distribution by train line

-Figure 2 shows a histogram and kernel density estimation of announce times, by train line.
+The next figure shows a histogram and kernel density estimation of announce times, by train line.
 These explicitly show clear bumps closer to the departure time (black dashed line is departure time), in the 2-7min range.
-For Montclair-Boonton, the bump right before departure time (0th minute) is interesting – I wonder if there is some incentive or penalty around how NJT officials keep their lateness metrics.
-From a commuter perspective, late announcements are cruel because 1) there is an accumulation of passengers waiting to board 2) there is an increased sense of urgency – people arriving as the train is announced feel their train is about to leave and push a little more 3) it disallows people who are a minute or two late to get on a train that is still on the tracks (NJT erases the train from the board after departure time if it has been announced).
+For Montclair-Boonton, the bump right before departure time (0th minute) is interesting - I wonder if there is some incentive or penalty around how NJT officials keep their lateness metrics.
+From a commuter perspective, late announcements are cruel because 1) there is an accumulation of passengers waiting to board 2) there is an increased sense of urgency - people arriving as the train is announced feel their train is about to leave and push a little more 3) it disallows people who are a minute or two late to get on a train that is still on the tracks (NJT erases the train from the board after departure time if it has been announced).

 Where do you stand?